kelsey-ek/of7azure/GUIDE/filestorage.md

 enabled=1
 gpgcheck=1
 gpgkey=https://packages.microsoft.com/keys/microsoft.asc" | sudo tee /etc/yum.repos.d/azure-cli.repo

+source ~/.bash_profile
 ```

 ```
 sudo yum install azure-cli
 ```

+- Follow the steps
+    - Go to https://microsoft.com/devicelogin and enter the code, then check the account you are going to use.

 ```
 az login
 To sign in, use a web browser to open the page https://microsoft.com/devicelogin and enter the code S7QNPWTRB to authenticate.